Republican 'unforced errors' threaten path to Senate control

 But the GOP’s shortcomings extend well beyond Arizona.

 Republican candidates in Arizona, Georgia and Nevada are struggling to keep pace with Democratic fundraising.
 Recruiting failures have dashed GOP hopes in reach states like Maryland and threaten a prime pickup opportunity in New Hampshire.
-And a recent plan that would raise taxes on low-income Americans and seniors, released by the Republican Senate midterm chief, Florida Sen. Rick Scott, is putting Republican candidates on the defensive across states like Wisconsin, Ohio and Florida.
+And a recent plan that would raise taxes on low-income Americans and seniors, released by the Republican Senate midterm chief, Florida Sen. Rick Scott, is putting GOP candidates in a difficult position across states like Wisconsin, Ohio and Florida.

 The challenges amount to an early warning sign for Republicans less than two months before the opening Senate primaries of the 2022 election season.
 With Democrats confronting historic headwinds and the weight of an unpopular president, a Republican Senate majority is easily within reach.
 But, sensing discord within the GOP, Democrats are suddenly optimistic they may have a path to hold — or even expand — their majority.